Balancing the Collarbone

 - When the third chakra, in our solar plexus is healthy, we know we are safe.
 The adrenal glands rule the first and third chakra.
-In health, we feel safe and loved.
-When in distress we go into “fight, fright, flight” and life seems difficult, even if it’s not.
+When the adrenals are healthy, we feel safe and loved.
+In distress, our adrenals go into “fight, fright, flight” and life seems difficult, even if it’s not.

-- Our heart is the root of life itself.
-It innately knows our spirit and soul’s needs.
-Everyone and everything in our own unique world needs the unconditional love, warmth and guidance our heart provides if they are to reach their highest potentials.
+- The heart chakra and heart innately knows our spirit and soul’s wants and needs.
+The unconditional love, warmth and guidance our heart provides is essential for everyone and everything in our own unique world if they are to reach their highest potentials.

 - Our throat chakra, ruled by our thyroid and para-thyroid, represents our ability to speak our truth clearly, succinctly and to express our creativity.

-- Our “third eye” in our forehead lets us see the still/calm center beyond all dualities.
+- Our “third eye” in our forehead lets us observe the still/calm center beyond all dualities.